 - 400 g Annalisa Tomatoes Diced or whole This tomato is thick and not wattery

 - 1 Tbsp Bec's Umami powdered stock or 1 x 10 gm Continental chicken stockpot

 - 1 tsp sugar any you wish but a dark brown works well

 - 1 tsp Pink Murray Valley Salt Flakes or 1/2 tsp fine salt

 - 1 package Always fresh Pitted Kalamata olives 50 g

-- ½ jar Roasted Peppers (Always Fresh Whole Jar 330g use half)
+- 1/2 jar Roasted Peppers If you use Always Fresh Jar 330g use half

 - Place brown onion, garlic cloves, fresh basil into the mixing bowl and chop for 3 sec/speed7.
 Scrape down the sides of the bowl with a spatula and weigh in the olive oil.
-Sauté for 5 minutes/120°c or Varoma/speed 1.
+Place the simmering basket on top of the lid Sauté for 5 minutes/120°c or Varoma/speed 1.

-- Add the tinned tomatoes, vegetable stock, water, sugar, salt and pepper and chicken cubes pop on the lid and place the simmering basket on top then set to cook for 15min/100°c/reverse speed + 1
+- Add the tinned tomatoes, vegetable stock, water, sugar, salt and pepper and cubes of chicken , pop on the lid and place the simmering basket on top then set to cook for 15min/100°c/reverse speed + 1

 - Add the red chopped red capsicum, sliced mushrooms, olives and pasta replace the lid and the simmering baskets and cook for a further 15 min/100°c/reverse speed slow stir